2021 spring/summer interdisciplinary projects

 The MLK Spirit Awards are given to students, student organizations, staff, and faculty members at the University of Michigan North Campus who exemplify the leadership and vision of Dr. King through their commitment to social justice, diversity, equity, and inclusion.

 Photocracy: Defining Democracy Through Stories and Art will capture this moment in time by bringing the campus community together across differences through an artistic lens.
-During the next few weeks leading up to the Presidential election on November 3rd, Photocracy invites members of the U-M campus community to share what democracy means to them by submitting an image along with a short written or audio- or video-recorded explanation of the personal meaning of that image.
+Photocracy invites members of the U-M campus community to share what democracy means to them by submitting an image along with a short written or audio- or video-recorded explanation of the personal meaning of that image.
 Submissions will be showcased online in an ever-growing collage of images and videos, where viewers can view a diverse and wide-ranging collection of submission in a gallery of images to see and hear more about the unique perspectives of our campus community.
-Submissions will be used as raw material for a commissioned exhibit, installation, performance, composition, etc. from a U-M faculty or grad student artist with which the campus will interact during the inaugration week in January 2021 and beyond.
+Submissions will be used as raw material for a commissioned exhibit, installation, performance, composition, etc. from a U-M faculty or grad student artist with which the campus will interact during the inauguration week in January 2021 and beyond.
 Find more info, submit an image, view the gallery, and propose a work of art HERE.

 Science as Art is co-sponsored by Arts at Michigan and ArtsEngine and includes an exhibition featuring student artwork inspired by and demonstrating scientific ideas and principles.
 Awards are given for Best in Show and a range of other categories across a wide range of media.
 The event has typically included an exhibit of submissions each year along with a faculty panel and award ceremony.
 The 2021 exhibition will be presented virtually in February 2021.

 View past winners online in the award gallery.